If you receive an error that is related to the RSA SecurID Authenticate Tokencodeintegration, perform the tasks listed in the following table.

 An error message states that the node secret is not available on the authentication agent.

-In a new deployment, Authentication Manager automatically creates and sends the node secret to the authentication agent in response to the first successful authentication on the agent.
+In a new authentication agent deployment, Authentication Manager automatically creates and sends the node secret to the authentication agent in response to the first successful authentication on the agent.
+A user must first authenticate to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or an administrator must manually create the node secret with the Node Secret Load Utility.
+You cannot use the RSA SecurID Authenticate app to create the node secret.

 You can assign up to three active tokens per user, unless an administrator reduces this number, as described in Restrict the Number of Active Tokens per User.
 The RSA SecurID Authenticate app counts against this limit.